JetBrains/kotlin-web-site/docs/topics/no-arg-plugin.md

 The *no-arg* compiler plugin generates an additional zero-argument constructor for classes with a specific annotation.

-The generated constructor is synthetic so it can't be directly called from Java or Kotlin, but it can be called using reflection.
+The generated constructor is synthetic, so it can't be directly called from Java or Kotlin, but it can be called using reflection.

 This allows the Java Persistence API (JPA) to instantiate a class although it doesn't have the zero-parameter constructor from Kotlin or Java point of view (see the description of `kotlin-jpa` plugin [below](#jpa-support)).

-## On your code
+## In your Kotlin file

-Add new annotations to mark the code that need a zero-argument constructor
+Add new annotations to mark the code that needs a zero-argument constructor:

 ```kotlin
 package com.my

 annotation class Annotation
 ```

 ## Gradle